-The sum of the absolute values of the contribution percentages should equal a 100%.
-For example, you need to ignore the negative signs and add the percentage numbers to arrive at 100%
+The sum of the absolute values of the contribution percentages should equal 100%.
+For example, you need to ignore the negative signs and add the percentage numbers to arrive at 100%.

-You can change the period of reporting by using any of the options in the date picker in the report
+You can also change the period of reporting by using any of the options in the date picker in the report.

-You can run the contribution analysis report on a consolidated view as well.
-You can use the "group by portfolio" option to look at how each of your portfolios contributed to your overall return
+The contribution analysis report can be run on a consolidated view as well.
+You can use the "group by portfolio" option to look at how each of your portfolios contributed to your overall return.

-If you, like Nick and Katie, are tired of tracking multiple investment portfolios across spreadsheets and wasting time on end-of-year admin with your accountant that could be better spent looking at your investment situation, now is the time to try Sharesight, built by investors for investors.
+If you, like Nick and Katie, are tired of tracking multiple investment portfolios across spreadsheets and wasting time on end-of-year admin with your accountant that could be better spent looking at your investment situation, now is the time to try Sharesight.
 With Sharesight you can:

 Sign up for a FREE Sharesight account and get started tracking your investment performance (and tax) today.